DawnGate/relearn/mini-app/trello-clone/README.md

 When learning nextjs I confused so much.
 So, I choose both self learning and learning from other people have mini project to improve my self skill

-This is project with idea from antonio who have a youtube chanel about develop
+This is project with idea from antonio who have a youtube chanel about development some clone app

 # Tech stacks